Ang Tanging Ina Mo: Last Na 'To!

 Ang Tanging Ina Mo (Last na 'To!) (lit.
-"Your Only Mother (The Last One!)")' is a 2010 Filipino dramedy film starring Ai-Ai delas Alas, Eugene Domingo, and certain others.
-An official entry for the 2010 Metro Manila Film Festival, it was supposed to be the last film of Ang Tanging Ina film series; however, a crossover sequel between Enteng Kabisote and Ang Tanging Ina entitled Enteng Ng Ina Mo co-starring Ai-Ai de las Alas and Vic Sotto were released.
-It was a co-production between APT Entertainment, M-ZET Productions, OctoArts Films and Star Cinema.
+"Your Only Mother (The Last One!)")' is a 2010 Filipino comedy drama film starring an ensemble cast led by Ai-Ai delas Alas and Eugene Domingo.
+An official entry for the 2010 Metro Manila Film Festival, it is the third and final main installnent of Ang Tanging Ina series.

-The crossover sequel was indirectly confirmed by Kris Aquino in her talk show Kris TV after discussing some of the entries of 2011 Metro Manila Film Festival including her film entry Segunda Mano which was also distributed by Star Cinema.

 Plot

-A few months after Ina resigns as President of the Philippines, she is back in the media limelight after releasing her memoir while living a simple life with her beloved children, together with her long-time best friend, Rowena.
+A few months after Ina resigns as President of the Philippines, she is back in the media limelight after releasing her memoir while living a simple life with her beloved children and grandchildren, together with her long-time best friend, Rowena.